Essential reading for expectant Mums in the run-up to Maternity Leave

 Not so!
 Those last few weeks before finishing up for maternity leave are critical to set yourself up for a smooth transition back to work afterwards.

 It’s important to recognise that it’s hard for managers too.
 Maybe they don’t quite know what to say, are scared of saying the wrong thing or are just in denial that you’re off for an extended period and/or concerned about the impact of your absence on the business.
-All normal human responses.
+All of these are human responses but require a conscious awareness.
 Far too often, a gap in communication is left unfilled, a timely handover isn’t planned and frustrations and challenges arise on return.

 - Take charge of the handover plan.
 Put a date in the diary with your manager for one month before you are due to go on leave.

 - Communicate with all stakeholders.
 While the focus is usually on your line manager, who are the other stakeholders that you need to plan a check-in with?

 - Complete your performance review.
 Make sure it doesn’t get lost in the handover and that you put a stake in the ground around your achievements to date this year.

 - Specify your preferred communications while on leave.
 Discuss how you would like to stay in contact, e.g. via a personal email address, and what communication you would like during your leave, e.g. team events or job opportunities.
 Remember that managers and HR can’t impose communications so you need to be clear about your preferences.

 - Arrange a meeting with your manager one month before you return to work.
 This can give you time and information to prepare for reentering the workplace.
 Ask for an update on any changes and discuss your expected role and responsibilities on your return.